260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Nixon and his bike mechanic

-Victoria was also one of the last states in Australia to offer this apprenticeship option, so once it was gone, there was officially no formalised training for the bike industry in this country.
+Victoria was also one of the last states to offer this apprenticeship option, so once it was gone, there was officially no formalised training for the bike industry in this country.

-As a result, there’s technically no qualification required to become a bike mechanic.
+As a result, there’s technically no qualification required to become a bike mechanic in Australia.

 This sounds like a good thing – no barrier to entry! – but it's not, for two reasons: